High Profile Defaults in the World of Trade Finance

 Managing transactions without the right technological infrastructure can be counter-productive.

-There are too many stories in the media about trade finance platforms handling numerous deals without a full audit of the risks involved and suffering from poor performance as a consequence.
+There are too many stories in the media about trade finance platforms handling numerous deals without a full audit of risks involved.
+They hence suffer from poor performance.